folio-org/raml-module-builder/README.md

    - `CREATE USER myuniversity WITH ENCRYPTED PASSWORD 'myuniversity';`

-  *myuniversity* PASSWORD will be replaced with the following: encrypt(tenant id with secrey key) = **tenant's password** The **tenant's password** will replace the *myuniversity* PASSWORD value The RMB Postrges client will use the secret key and the passed in tenant id to calculate the tenant's password when DB connections are needed for that tenant.
-Note that if you usee the tenant API and set the secret key - the decrypting of the password will be done by the Postgres Client for each tenant connection.
+  *myuniversity* PASSWORD will be replaced with the following: encrypt(tenant id with secrey key) = **new tenant's password** The **new tenant's password** will replace the *myuniversity* PASSWORD value The RMB Postrges client will use the secret key and the passed in tenant id to calculate the tenant's password when DB connections are needed for that tenant.
+Note that if you use the tenant API and set the secret key - the decrypting of the password will be done by the Postgres Client for each tenant connection.

 It is also possible to create a **template_audit.sql** file.
 If the Post tenant API finds this file in the classpath, it will be run as well.